 Reason 2: It can improve recruitment and retention.

 Both current and prospective employees are looking for more than a great salary and benefits.
-Job seekers put more emphasis on a company’s culture and mission than compensation, while LinkedIn’s 2016 Talent Trends Report found that only 29% of respondents left their last job because of unsatisfactory compensation and benefits.
+Job seekers put more emphasis on a company’s culture and mission than compensation, while a 2019 survey from CareerBuilder found that only 15 percent of respondents left their last job because of unsatisfactory compensation.
 A well-established EVP will help you articulate what your organization can offer beyond the usual salary and benefits.

 Reason 3: It can save you money.

 Disengaged employees are costing you money.
-Per Gallup, a staggering 70 percent of American employees are either not engaged or actively disengaged, and this lack of ownership is costing businesses as much as $550 billion per year.
+Per Gallup, only 36 percent of American employees are actively engaged in their work, and this lack of ownership is costing the global economy $8.1 trillion every year.
 A clearly defined Employee Value Proposition and employer brand can be effective tools for exciting, engaging or re-engaging your existing employees.
 Sitting down with them during the information gathering phase (more on that in a minute) will provide them an opportunity to speak their minds and demonstrate the organization values their opinions.
-Companies in the Gallup study that reported high levels of employee engagement experienced 22 percent higher profitability, 21 percent higher productivity 10 percent higher customer engagement, 25 percent to 65 percent lower turnover, 37 percent lower absenteeism, 28 percent lower shrinkage (theft) and 48 percent fewer staff safety incidents.
+Companies in the Gallup study that reported high levels of employee engagement experienced 23 percent higher profitability, 18 percent higher productivity, 10 percent higher customer engagement, 18 percent to 43 percent lower turnover, 81 percent lower absenteeism, 28 percent lower shrinkage (theft) and 64 percent fewer staff safety incidents.
 The next time someone tells you HR is a cost center that doesn’t contribute to the bottom line, point them toward the research, laugh and then hand them the EVP.

 Reason 4: It can help differentiate your organization.